ingerjm0/hifi-docs-review/03.create/04.entities/09.display-youtube/docs.md

 To create a web entity:

 1. In Interface, pull up your HUD or Tablet and go to **Create**.
-2. Click the **Web** icon to create a web entity.
+2. Click the 'Web' icon to create a web entity.
 By default, a web entity always displays High Fidelity's home page.